Juanpguti/Oximeter-Iot/App_Doctor/README.md

-# User Manual for the Doctor's Application
+# Doctor's application user's manual

 When running the doctor's program, you'll be greeted with the initial screen showcasing various user interfaces.